-To HCD and OPR: The HCD prefers submittal of the HE APR via an Excel workbook thorough its online portal system.
-You can also submit the HE APR via email to apr@hcd.ca.gov and opr.apr@opr.ca.gov as an Excel workbook attachment, do not send a scanned or PDF version of the form via the portal or via email.
+To HCD: The HCD prefers submittal of the HE APR via an Excel workbook through its online portal system.
+You can also submit the HE APR via email to apr@hcd.ca.gov as an Excel workbook attachment, do not send a scanned or PDF version of the form via the portal or email.